Mary Semans: Support for the arts

 Growing up surrounded by the arts but finding herself in a city and area lacking them, Mary Semans and her husband concentrated much of their philanthropic energy towards supporting the arts.
 In 1956 Semans' mother, Mary Duke Biddle, started the Mary Duke Biddle Foundation, and the next year Semans became trustee.
 A few years later in 1960, Mary Duke Biddle died and Dr. and Mrs. Semans became chairman and vice-chairwoman of the foundation.
 Through membership on this board they helped support many arts and cultural programs in New York City, the Carolinas, and Duke University.

 The first of these programs, started in 1964 and named after Dr. Semans' parents, was an art collection at Duke University.
 Later in the 1960s Semans and her husband then helped start the University of North Carolina School of the Arts in Winston-Salem, North Carolina.
 At the time, the NC School of the Arts was the first publicly funded art school in North Carolina.

 In 1982, the same year Semans became President of the Duke Endowment, she and her husband established another two foundations but in their own names.
 The first, the Mary DBT Foundation, was founded as a general-purpose foundation for applicants, often artists, who couldn't find funding for projects elsewhere.
 The second, the Duke-Semans Fine Arts Foundation, was created very specifically to send artwork on tour to places that would otherwise never receive any.
 Of this second foundation, Mary Semans was the treasurer and Dr. Semans the President.

 Later in life, at age 77, one of Semans' last projects was the creation of the Semans Art Fund at the North Carolina School of the Arts.
 Through this foundation Semans could support individual NCSA students in their artistic endeavors, including student funding for research, summer tuition, performances, and special projects.
 Semans later said that of all her projects, the Semans Art Fund was closest to her heart.
 She said that like the students, she and her husband "needed to express [them]selves," and being able to help the students in their endeavors fulfilled that need.

 Civil rights advocacy

 Though from a sheltered, upper-class background, Semans was known throughout her life as both a political and personal advocate for social rights.
 In an interview, she claimed to have first entered her city's political scene after attending a precinct meeting and seeing a racial division in a decision that would help Durham African Americans register to vote.
-Her involvement in that meeting led her to run for the City Council and eventually as Mayor of Durham on a platform of black voter registration.
+Her involvement in that meeting led her to run for the City Council and eventually as Mayor Pro Tempore of Durham on a platform of black voter registration.
 Semans also served for 28 years as a trustee of Lincoln Community Hospital, a hospital started in 1901 by her family to serve Durham's African-American population.